 Do you offer conditional admission?

 At this point we do not offer conditional admission.
-Some departments do not require you to provide TOEFL or IELTS results as part of the application process, but if you are offered admission you need to have achieved the necessary level of English proficiency (as measured by those tests) before we would be able to finalize your admission.
-If you are offered admission but have not yet met the English proficiency requirement, you may continue to take the tests and submit results as your attempt to get the necessary score.
-If you’re not able to obtain such with sufficient time to finalize your admission before a term, you can request an admission deferral from your department while you practice your English and re-take the test.
+Some departments do not require you to provide TOEFL, IELTS, or Duolingo results as part of the application process, but if you are offered admission, you will be required to provide sufficient and official English proficiency scores before we can finalize your admission.
+If you are admitted, but have not yet met the English proficiency requirement, you may continue to take the tests and submit results as you attempt to get the necessary score.
+If you are not able to obtain a sufficient score, you can inquire about an admission deferral from your department.
+You may also consider applying to our International English Center.

 Please note that we do not accept completion of an English language program as “proof of English proficiency.”
-Only scores from a TOEFL or IELTS test (when allowed by the department) will satisfy this requirement.
+Only scores from a TOEFL, IELTS, or Duolingo test will satisfy this requirement.

 What is a transcript?